Synthird/trigonometric-reciprocal-identities/README.md

 # Trigonometric reciprocal identities

-Trigonometric reciprocal identity methods and functions that return radians.
+Trigonometric reciprocal identity methods/functions that return radians.
 Such as cosecant, secant, cotangent, and their inverse functions.

 ## Available languages